 Many large companies who are not internet service providers also need a computer permanently connected to the web so they can send email, files, etc. to other sites.
 They may also use the computer as a website host so they can provide details of their goods and services to anyone interested.
 Additionally these people may decide to place online orders.

-- Free web hosting service: Free web hosting is offered by different companies with somewhat limited services, sometimes advertisement-supported web hosting, and is often limited when compared to paid hosting.
+- Free service: Free service is offered by different companies with somewhat limited services, sometimes advertisement-supported, and is often limited when compared to paid versions.

 - Shared service: one’s Web site is placed on the same server as many other sites, ranging from a few to hundreds or thousands.
 Typically, all domains may share a common pool of server resources, such as RAM and the CPU.
 The features available with this type of service can be quite extensive.
 A shared website may be hosted with a reseller.

 - Resellers: allows clients to become web hosts themselves.
-Resellers could function, for individual domains, under any combination of these listed types of hosting, depending on who they are affiliated with as a provider.
+Resellers could function, for individual domains, under any combination of these listed types, depending on who they are affiliated with as a provider.
 Resellers’ accounts may vary tremendously in size: they may have their own virtual dedicated server to a collocated server.
-Many resellers provide a nearly identical service to their provider’s shared hosting plan and provide the technical support themselves.
+Many resellers provide a nearly identical service to their provider’s shared plan and provide the technical support themselves.

 - Virtual Dedicated Server: also known as a Virtual Private Server (VPS for short) divides server resources into virtual servers, where resources can be allocated in a way that does not directly reflect the underlying hardware.
 VPS will often be allocated resources based on a one-to-many VPSs relationship, however virtualization may be done for a number of reasons, including the ability to move a VPS container between servers.
 The users may have root access to their own virtual space.
 This is also known as a virtual private server or VPS.
 Customers are sometimes responsible for patching and maintaining the server.